Welcome to Toronto!

 Your new city

 Toronto represents the centre of arts, design, culture, communications, and commerce in Canada.
-As the largest city in the country, with a population of 2½ million, and almost 5 million in the Greater Toronto Area, Toronto attracts more visitors and immigrants than any other Canadian city.
+As the largest city in the country, with a population of nearly 3 million, and 6 million in the Greater Toronto Area, Toronto attracts more visitors and immigrants than any other Canadian city.

 English is the primary language spoken, but a multitude of other languages can be found as well - French, Italian, Chinese, Korean, Spanish, Portuguese, Tamil, Punjabi, Tagalog, Hindu, and Urdu, to name just a few.